yousuf-mansur/travel-alert-bangladesh-server-side/README.md

 ## About Us

-We are a team of 12 developers working on the Travel Alert Bangladesh platform under the consultation of **Syed Zahidul Hassan, Consultant: Show & Tell Consulting Ltd.
+Worked on the Travel Alert Bangladesh platform under the consultation of **Syed Zahidul Hassan, Consultant: Show & Tell Consulting Ltd.
 (IsDB-BISEW IT Scholarship Programme)**.
 The team is developing the backend services using the latest technologies in **ASP.NET Core**, ensuring scalability and high performance for the travel agency.

 Contact: [Md.
 Yousuf Mansur](mailto:mansurmdyousuf@gmail.com)